 Combination skin can be hard to manage.
-It may get oily from your T-zone and get dry from nose area.
-According to board certified dermatologist combination skin is common, just like other skins.
-Its not genetics that causes it, but it can change with hormonal and seasonal shifts.
-Targeting each area of your face according to its needs, customizing skincare routines is key to care for combination skin.
+It may get oily from your T-zone and get dry from the nose area.
+According to a board-certified dermatologist, combination skin is common, just like other skin.
+It’s not genetics that causes it, but it can change with hormonal and seasonal shifts.
+Targeting each area of your face according to its needs, and customizing skincare routines is key to care for combination skin.

-Before starting skincare routines, lets find out characteristics of combination skin.
+Before starting skincare routines, let’s find out the characteristics of combination skin.

-Oily areas: Sebum extraction over your T-zone, causes oiliness and breakouts which includes forehead, nose and chin.
-It because these areas has more oil producing glands as compared to other parts of the face.
+Oily areas: Sebum extraction over your T-zone, causes oiliness and breakouts which include the forehead, nose, and chin.
+It’s because these areas have more oil-producing glands as compared to other parts of the face.

 Characteristics:

-• Shiny skin: Due to oil skin looks shiny, especially as day goes on.
+- Shiny skin: Due to oil skin looks shiny, especially as the day goes on.

 Dry areas: Cheeks and areas around your face may feel flaky and patchy due to less activated sebaceous glands.